mahtt/CppND-Capstone-Snake-Game/README.md

 <img src="snake_game.gif"/>

 ## Additions to the starter code
-The main addition I made to the snake game is storing the high.
+The main addition I made to the snake game is storing the high score.
 If the current user has the new high score, the program asks the user to provide it’s name.

 Below are the rubrics my program meets.